gaultier/ado-watcher/README.md

   -project string
         Project id on Azure DevOps
   -repositories string
-        Repositories of interest.
-  -token-path string
+        Repositories of interest (comma separated) -token-path string
         Path to a file containing an access token for Azure DevOps -user string
         User to log in with
   -users string
-        Users of interest.
-PRs whose creator or reviewers match at least one of those will be shown.
+        Users of interest (comma separated).
+PRs whose creator or reviewers match at least one of those will be shown
 ```